 Starburst Galaxy automatically suggests a schema by inferring from the Kafka messages on the topic.
 Modify the inferred schema by changing field entries and adding and removing columns.

-• Use the Edit column mapping panel to map using the following columns:
+Use the Edit column mapping panel to map the following columns:

-• To complete the configuration, click Create schema.
+To complete the configuration, click Create transform table.

 All connected data sources appear in this section in the order they were created.

-To delete a data ingest source, follow these steps:
+To delete an ingest source, you must first decommission all live tables associated with it, then follow these steps:

-Manage live tables from the list of live tables, which shows the following columns:
+Manage all live table types from the list of live tables, which shows the following columns:

-The total number of tables appears next to the search field.
+The total number of tables appears next to the search field and also reflects the number of results returned according your search criteria.
 By default, Starburst Galaxy limits an account to five live tables and 120 MB/s of total throughput.
 To increase your quota limit, contact Starburst Support.

 The following sections detail important management and operational information about live tables.